 Now accepting applications for the 2023-2024 school year

 The next Foundation Year cohort will begin in September 2023.
 All classes are operating on an in-person basis.
 Early enrollment is encouraged.

 Please feel free to contact us for a conversation.
 WTEE also welcomes international students.
 For information on enrollment or to download an application form, please see the Admissions page.

 Our mission is to contribute to the renewal of cultural life and education by working out of a broad world view which recognizes the whole human being's capacities and potential.

 More than ever, the world needs self-aware people with a strong sense of purpose, concern for others and the capacity to be in service to humanity.
 WTEE invites students from all nations, all ethnic and racial backgrounds, all spiritual paths and all personal orientations, who wish to study anthroposophy and/or to prepare to become a Waldorf teacher, to join us in our work and study.

 Become a Waldorf Early Childhood or Grades educator in two to three years of study and practice.

-WTEE joined the Association of Waldorf Schools of North America, AWSNA, in its seventh year of operation and is presently a full member institute.
-Our full membership with WECAN began in 2014.
+WTEE joined the Association of Waldorf Schools of North America (AWSNA) in its seventh year of operation and continues to be a full member institute.
+Our full membership with Waldorf Early Childhood Association of North America (WECAN) began in 2014.
 WTEE is a non-sectarian, non-discriminatory organization.